wfclark/hazard_classification/README.md

 Download SS_Exposure_10.tbx

-Type in the names of your CAT layers and building layers
+Type in the names of your CAT layers and building layer

+**Make sure all shapefiles are in the same projection**